hermonochy/The-Solar-Trapper/Speech.md

 ## Data logging

 To find an algorithm for optimal closing time, we first had to gather data.
-For this, we connected a [....] digital temperature sensor to the Raspi GPIOs.
+For this, we connected a DS18B20 digital temperature sensor to the Raspi GPIOs.
 For sensing light, we used a photoresitor circuit.
 For the latter, we had to convert analog to digital values.
 The simplest thing to do was connecting the light sensor to an Ardunino Nano, and run a a small program on the Arduino to write analog light readings to the serial interface.
 The Raspi can then read this from the USB port.

-We logged the data from ... to  ... , when it was mostly sunny in Oxford.
+We logged the data from 2025-02-23 10:59 pm to 2025-03-03 07:34 am, when it was mostly sunny in Oxford.

-[show plot]
+[show plot of logged data. explain: x-Axis time, temperature scale, light level scale, behaviour of temperature/light, ]

 This plot shows the temperature and light readings over time.
 Note that temperature falls over night, rises in the morning from 6am to 8am while the heater is running, and then falls again until the sun kicks in.
 The dashed red lines are our computed curtain closing times for each day.
 Curtains are closed if the temperature has started to drop for more than 30 minutes and there is not sufficient sunlight to heat the space.